GauravVarshikar/Data-Structures/README.md

 <b>Binary Search Tree</b> <br>
     🥖 Custom implementation of Binary Search Tree using recursion <br>
     🧀 Tree Traversal with recursion - PreOrder, InOrder and PostOrder <br>
+    🥗 Check if two binary trees are identical or not <br>